- Pays up to a $300,000 benefits for aviation-related accidents

 - Pays in addition to any other insurance

-- Cash for your family to spend as needed—and get back on their feet
+- Benefits for your family to use as needed—and get back on their feet

 The AOPA Accidental Death and Dismemberment Protection Plan is offered to you with no physical exam or health questions.
 You and your family are guaranteed coverage regardless of your health as long as you are an AOPA Member under the age of 75.

 24-hour coverage with benefits up to $300,000 – You’re guaranteed $300,000 of benefits as an AOPA Member under age 70, and $50,000 of benefits as an AOPA Member between the ages of 70 and 75, with no physical exam or health questions.

-Adds up to $15,000 disability benefits – If you become totally and permanently disabled within 180 days of an accident, you collect up to $15,000 (or 5% of your full benefit amount).
+Adds up to $15,000 disability benefits – If you become totally and permanently disabled within 180 days of a covered accident, you collect up to $15,000 (or 5% of your full benefit amount).
 You must submit proof of your disability and your disability continues to be total and permanent, as defined in the certificate.

-Pays up to $10,000 EXTRA for transportation – If there is a fatal accident more than 200 miles from your home, an additional transportation benefit of up to $10,000 (5% of your benefit amount) will be paid.
+Pays up to $10,000 EXTRA for transportation – If there is a covered fatal accident more than 200 miles from your home, an additional transportation benefit of up to $10,000 (5% of your benefit amount) will be paid.

 Benefits for Specific Loss Coverage

 Life; both hands or both feet; sight of both eyes; one hand and one foot; one hand or one foot and sight of one eye; speech and hearing in both ears; quadriplegia 100% of Principle Sum

-Loss of thumb and index finger on one hand; paralysis of one limb, and loss of hearing in both ears: 25% of Principle Sum
+Loss of thumb and index finger of same hand; paralysis of one limb; and loss of hearing in both ears; loss of speech 25% of Principle Sum

 If you suffer multiple losses due to the same accident, only one benefit amount, whichever is greater, is payable.
 Loss is defined as the complete severance of the hand or foot at or above the wrist or ankle joint, total and irrecoverable loss of entire sight, speech or hearing, and severance of two or more entire digits of both the thumb and index finger.
 To receive benefits, loss must be independent of sickness and other causes.